den-velez/SPA-ecommerce/README.md

   You are able to add products on home page, or open the specificacions and add o remove of the cart and give us your opinion (like or dislike)

-  It has a filter our new releases or promotions,
+  It has a filter our new releases, promotions or use the finder typing name of the product

   enjoy buying food!